EA Sports UFC 3: Development

 EA Sports announced on November 1, 2017, that a third installment was in development.
-Along with the initial announcement, a short teaser trailer featuring UFC fighters Demetrious Johnson, Anderson Silva, and Joanna Jędrzejczyk was also conducted.
+Along with the initial announcement, a short teaser trailer featuring UFC fighters Demetrious "Mighty Mouse" Johnson, Anderson "The Spider" Silva, and Joanna Jędrzejczyk was also conducted.
 On November 3, the official reveal trailer of EA Sports UFC 3 was released worldwide.
 Like other EA games, UFC 3 has been criticized for implementing pay-to-win mechanics.
 Although the use of microtransactions is expected to only affect one game mode, the option for consumers to spend real money to avoid grinding has been derided as exploitative.
 The game was released on February 2, 2018.

 UFC 3 is also the first title to support RPM Tech, an engine developed by EA Sports which more accurately represents character movements.

 Reception

 Critical response

 EA Sports UFC 3 received "generally favorable" reviews from critics, according to review aggregator Metacritic.

 Game Informer praised the graphics, saying the "attention to detail is gorgeous, from the way fighters circle each other in the Octagon to the facial animations as an overhand right comes down on their cheek".
 Polygon said "the honeymoon with UFC 3 is short.
 Career Mode, comprises several stages of a fighter's rise through his or her weight class.
 Yet by the 10th fight, the repetition and grind became obvious."

 EGMNow criticized the microtransactions, saying "Just like in other EA Ultimate Team modes, this is a clear cash grab, attempting to get you hooked to the mode in the hopes you'll spend real-world money on card packs to more quickly advance your fighter's stats – it's nothing short of infuriating."
 GamesRadar+ said that it "makes Battlefront 2's lootbox system look immensely charitable."
 IGN also called the mode "straight-up terrible".

 GameSpot summarized it as "EA Sports UFC 3 is a tense, exciting, and dynamic recreation of the stand and bang aspect of mixed martial arts.
 The grappling still needs plenty of work, and one would hope this is something EA Canada addresses in the next iteration; yet these shortcomings become easier to overlook because of the accomplishment of its redefined striking.
 When it comes to the art of combat, few sports titles do it better."